cfstras/ORM.java/Readme.md

 ORM.java
 ========

 is a lightweight and easy-to-use ORM library for all JDBC-compatible Databases.
 It is intended to be used for Programs with mostly simple queries for readability and extendability.
-No more lists of hundreds of `PreparedStatement`!
+No more lists of hundreds of `PreparedStatement`s!
+Simply have your Classes `extend ORM.Model`, then `.save()` them and later `.find(id)` them!

 Why?
 ----